 - Preheat the oven to 350 ° F. Grease and flour a 8″x5″ loaf pan or place a parchment paper inside the pan.

-- In a mixing bowl, whisk together the dry ingredients (flours, baking soda, baking powder, salt and flax powder) and set aside.
+- In a mixing bowl, whisk together the dry ingredients (flours, baking soda, baking powder, salt, sugar and flax powder) and set aside.

 - In another mixing bowl, whisk egg, then add buttermilk, vanilla and oil mixing them well.